huanglau/U-Net-Segmentations/README.md

 # Segmentation
 Segmentation in keras in a medical imaging context using U-Net.
+Tested with Keras v.2.3.1.

 Includes unit tests for error metrics.